Using vocabulary tiers to improve reading comprehension

 Here’s where things get a little more juicy.
 If your goal is to improve your students’ reading comprehension, these are the words you’re going to want to focus on teaching.
-This is because Beck and McKeown define tier 2 words as “high-frequency words for mature language users”.
+This is because Beck and McKeown define Tier 2 words as “high-frequency words for mature language users”.
 Put differently, these are tricky, ambitious words that your students are likely to come across again and again in a variety of different texts, contexts and subjects.
 Whether they’re reading works of fiction, worksheets, online articles, or exam questions – these tricky words are probably going to pop up.
 Think of terms like: ‘emerge’, ‘analyse’, ‘peculiar’ and ‘context’.
 As Beck and McKeown say, these are words that “are not the most basic or common ways of expressing ideas, but they are familiar to mature language users as ordinary as opposed to specialized language.”
-With this in mind, a good way of identifying whether or not a word classifies as tier two is by thinking about if your students are likely to already have the language to rephrase the word in a more simple, basic way.
-For instance, the word ‘soar’ is a good tier 2 word to teach because it adds more sophistication and specificity to a student’s understanding of the word ‘fly’; they will be able to comprehend that soaring isn’t just flying, but flying very quickly and high in the air.
+With this in mind, a good way of identifying whether or not a word classifies as Tier 2 is by thinking about if your students are likely to already have the language to rephrase the word in a more simple, basic way.
+For instance, the word ‘soar’ is a good Tier 2 word to teach because it adds more sophistication and specificity to a student’s understanding of the word ‘fly’; they will be able to comprehend that soaring isn’t just flying, but flying very quickly and high in the air.

 Tier 3 Words

 So now we’re onto the final class of words in our tiered vocabulary system.
-If you’re teaching your students tier 3 words, then that means you’re likely teaching them the language of scientists or mathematicians or historians and literary critics.
-This is because tier 3 words are defined as subject-specific language, which you will only find being used within the context of that particular field.
+If you’re teaching your students Tier 3 words, then that means you’re likely teaching them the language of scientists or mathematicians or historians and literary critics.
+This is because Tier 3 words are defined as subject-specific language, which you will only find being used within the context of that particular field.
 For maths, this includes words like ‘denominator’, whilst science lessons might require students to understand the meaning of ‘homeostasis’.
 Often, these words are integral to teaching content for certain topics in certain subjects.

 How does this help my teaching?

 Now you have a way of organising all those thousands of words out there, you can start focusing and sharpening your vocabulary teaching.
 If you are reading a tricky text or extract with your class, you can begin sorting the words into their relevant tiers.
-You can then direct your teaching explicitly towards teaching the tier 2 and 3 words that are essential to your class’ comprehension of the text.
+You can then direct your teaching explicitly towards teaching the Tier 2 and 3 words that are essential to your class’ comprehension of the text.
 This is the crucial step; it is not enough to simply place a text in front of your students and expect them to pick up the language through reading alone.
-Without understanding the meanings of these tier 2 words, how are students going to comprehend the overall text?
+Without understanding the meanings of these Tier 2 words, how are students going to comprehend the overall text?
 To really improve reading comprehension, you must guide your students through thorough and continuous vocabulary instruction, so that these words become firmly established elements of their lexicons.

-And if you need some tips on exactly how to teach tier 2 words, remember to read Helen Sharpe’s five essential strategies for doing just that!
+And if you need some tips on exactly how to teach Tier 2 words, remember to read Helen Sharpe’s five essential strategies for doing just that!
 Or for broader vocabulary teaching tips, why not read our list of five things you need to know about vocabulary teaching?